dfinity/examples/rust/basic_bitcoin/README.md

    path, where the Merkelized Alternative Script Tree (MAST) consists of a single script allowing to spend funds by exactly one key.

-Note that P2TR tweaked key spends are currently not available on the IC because the threshold Schnorr signing interface does not allow applying BIP341 tweaks to For a technical comparison of different ways of how single-signer P2TR addresses can be constructed and used, you may want to take a look at [this post](https://bitcoin.stackexchange.com/a/111100) by Pieter Wuille.
+Note that P2TR *key path* spending with a tweaked key is currently not available on the IC because the threshold Schnorr signing interface does not allow applying BIP341 tweaks to the private key.
+In contrast, the tweaked public key is used to spend in the script path, which is availble on the IC.
+For a technical comparison of different ways of how single-signer P2TR addresses can be constructed and used, you may want to take a look at [this post](https://bitcoin.stackexchange.com/a/111100) by Pieter Wuille.
 Multi-signer P2TR addresses are out of scope of this example.

 On the Candid UI of your canister, click the "Call" button under `get_${type}_address` to generate a `${type}` Bitcoin address, where `${type}`